Pamela Sherwood, Historical Novelist

 Includes a preview of A Scandal in Newport, Pamela’s upcoming romance novella featuring Amy Newbold and Thomas Sheridan from Waltz with a Stranger!

-Available for pre-order from the following:
+Available in print and digital from the following:

 Praise for A Song at Twilight, available now from Sourcebooks Casablanca

 “Written with a lyrical grace reminiscent of Rosamunde Pilcher, Pamela Sherwood’s A Song at Twilight spins a powerfully romantic tale of two honorable, star-crossed lovers trying to find their way back to each other’s arms.” – Mary Jo Putney, New York Times bestselling author of Sometimes a Rogue